celo-org/celo-composer/README.md

 ## React library choices

-The example UI in `packages/nextjs-wagmi-ui` uses the [Next.js](https://nextjs.org/) React framework, and [wagmi](https://wagmi-xyz.vercel.app/) Ethereum library to get you started with building a responsive, web3 DApp quickly.
+The example UI in `packages/react-app` uses the [Next.js](https://nextjs.org/) React framework, and [use-contractkit](https://www.npmjs.com/package/@celo-tools/use-contractkit) Celo library to get you started with building a responsive, web3 DApp quickly.
 Feel free to use it as a reference and use whatever web3 packages you are familiar with.

+## The Graph

+The `/packages/subgraphs` directory includes an example subgraph for reading data from the example `Storage.sol` contract.
+The Graph is a blockchain data indexing service that makes it easier to read data from EVM blockchains.
+You can read more about how the Graph works and how to use it in the [README here](/packages/subgraphs/README.md).

 ## 🔭 Learning Solidity